 4 Reasons Cultural Intelligence is Important

-Implementing these four concepts will help leaders deploy their strategies to leverage the power of diversity, which will lead to greater success in a multicultural, global marketplace.
+Implementing these four concepts will help leaders deploy their strategies to leverage the power of diversity, leading to tremendous success in a multicultural, global marketplace.
 The four fundamental reasons why CQ is more important than ever are:

 1. Ethnocentricity Does Not Work Anymore

 Ethnocentrism is judging another culture solely by the values and standards of one’s own culture.
-The aptitude to be introspective about your own culture is an indispensable skill of a self-aware multicultural leader.
-The capability to see your own biases and know how you view others through your cultural lens is vital.
+The aptitude to be introspective about one’s own culture is an indispensable skill of a self-aware multicultural leader.
+It is vital to be able to see one’s own biases and know how one views others through one’s cultural lens.

-Taking it one step further, respected multicultural leaders understand and adjust to the perspectives of others.
+Respected multicultural leaders understand and adjust to the perspectives of others.
 Open-minded leaders gain advantages when they see the value of diversity of thought, perspective, and experiences.
-Innovation and problem-solving will exponentially increase when different views are sought out and accepted.
+Innovation and problem-solving will exponentially increase when different views are sought and accepted.

 Wise leaders wisely avoid minimizing cultural differences and, better yet, plan for differences.
-Business expert Peter Drucker said it aptly, “Culture eats strategy for breakfast.”
+Business expert Peter Drucker aptly said, “Culture eats strategy for breakfast.”

 Cultural differences are geographical, ethnic, religious, generational, racial, and gender-based.
 Leaders who work across cultures know that cultural differences will surface with interactions among employees, peers or customers.
 Proactively planning for this will help their teams recognize and leverage their cultural knowledge.